leechiahwa/leechiahwa/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Unity.
-- 🌱 I’m currently learning Python and Unity.
+- 🌱 I’m currently learning JavaScript.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...